A New Achievable Rate Region for the Discrete Memoryless Multiple-Access Channel with Noiseless Feedback: The Coding Scheme

 Our block-Markov coding scheme, with conditions imposed to ensure stationarity, is similar in spirit to that of Han for two-way channels \cite{Han84}.
 Finally, a couple of comments on the chosen input distribution in \eqref{eq:joint_dist1}.
 In block $(l+1)$, the encoders generate $\mathbf{A}_{l+1}$ and $\mathbf{B}_{l+1}$ independently based on their own messages for block $l$ and the common side information $\mathbf{S}_l = (\mathbf{U,A,B,Y})_{l}$.
 Why do they not use $\mathbf{S}_{l-1}, \mathbf{S}_{l-2}, \ldots$ (the side information accumulated from earlier blocks) as well?
 This is because $(W_{1(l-2)},W_{2(l-2)})$ is decoded at the decoder at the end of block $l$, and $(W_{1(l-2)},W_{2(l-2)})$ determines $(\mathbf{A,B})_{l-1}$.
 Hence, for block $(l+1)$, $\mathbf{S}_{l-1}, \mathbf{S}_{l-2}, \ldots$ is known at all terminals and is just shared common randomness.

-Secondly, notice that $U$, which carries common information sent by both encoders, is independent of the random variables $(A,B)$.
+Also note that $U$, which carries common information sent by both encoders, is independent of the random variables $(A,B)$.
 It is sufficient to choose a distribution of the form $P_UP_{AB}$ (rather than $P_{UAB}$).
 This is because separate source and channel coding is optimal when the encoders send common information over the MAC.
 Joint source-channel coding is needed only for sending correlated information.
 Hence $\mathbf{A},\mathbf{B}$ are generated conditioned on the information available at each encoder, but $\mathbf{U}$ is generated independently.

 We remark that our scheme can be extended as follows.
-The above coding scheme thins the fully-connected graph of Figure \ref{fig:three_stage}(a) to the degree-one graph of Figure \ref{fig:three_stage}(c) over two blocks.
-Instead, we could do it over three blocks, going through two intermediate stages of progressively thinner (more correlated) graphs before obtaining the perfectly correlated graph of Figure \ref{fig:three_stage}(c).
+The above coding scheme thins the fully-connected graph to the degree-one graph over two blocks.
+Instead, we could do it over three blocks, going through two intermediate stages of progressively thinner (more correlated) graphs before obtaining the degree-one graph.
 This would yield a potentially larger rate region, albeit with extra auxiliary random variables.
 This is discussed in Section \ref{sec:three_stage}.